MShire96/Recipe-App-API/README.md

-# DevOps Deployment Automation with Terraform, AWS and Docker - Starter Code

-This project contains the starter code for our course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).

-It contains the code you should have by the end of our [Build a Backend REST API with Python & Django REST Framework - Advanced](https://londonapp.dev/c2) course.
-We've created this snapshot, in-case we update the aforementioned course in the future.

-## Local Development

-### Running Project

 This project runs using Docker.
 It should work consistently on Windows, macOS or Linux machines.

 Follow the below steps to run a local development environment.